Calendly Notetaker overview

 Features

 Zoom and Google Meet calls scheduled via Calendly or your connected Google calendar can be set to appear on your Meetings page.
-For more information on how to view all your calendar meetings on your meetings page, see How to view Google calendar meetings in Calendly.
+Learn how to view all your calendar meetings on your meetings page.

 Clicking on a scheduled meeting opens the details on the right side of your screen and shows editing options.